-Item Output Stand in for the Headteacher in meetings about health, safety, wellbeing, food safety, safeguarding and the 3C's.
+meetings about health, safety, wellbeing, food safety, safeguarding and the 3C's.
 The issues are dealt with effectively.
 Request inspections in curriculum related areas and coordinate reports.
 Submit the reports to the Headteacher and the Health and Safety Committee or take action directly as needed There is management supervision of activities.
 This should pick up dangerous activities that need to be reviewed, safeguarding concerns that must be resolved and prevent critical incidents Request and help with risk assessments for curriculum related activities.
 This will include behaviour and SEN, disability issues and for example Personal Emergency Action Plans for fire safety.
 The employer has the legal duty to manage risks.
 Staff members have to be involved since they have to understand hazard and risk and how to cope with it.
 Work with the Health and Safety Coordinator and other colleagues on the School Risk Register, the school's A-Z risk assessment list and the curriculum related risk assessments list.
 Risk assessments (which may be part of teaching plans or separate records, or in some cases dynamic or specialist risk assessments recorded later) are "suitable and sufficient" as required for Section 3(1) of the Management of Health and Safety at Work Regulations 1999 Ensure that risk assessments are reviewed when (a) there is reason to suspect that an assessment is no longer valid; or (b) There has been a significant change in the matters to which it relates.
-Normally this will be part of a rolling programme of review.
-Risk assessments and the records of them are kept active and up to date and remain "suitable and sufficient" as required in Section 3(3) of the Management of Health and Safety at Work Regulations 1999 Pass out information relating to health and safety, safeguarding and related issues from: a.
+Normally this will be part of a rolling programme of review. at Work Regulations 1999 Pass out information relating to health and safety, safeguarding and related issues from: a.
 The school's advisors; b.
 Advisory organisations such as CLEAPSS, ASE, c.
 Guidance from DfE, OFSTED,HSE, other government sources; d.
 Media reports and information.
 Important guidance and learning - including analysing the mistakes of others (e.g. a media report of an accident or a fire) and the successes of others is fed into local practice.
 Encourage and monitor professional and personal development of staff members, arrange instruction and training and maintain training and development records.
 Staff members are the best they can be in terms of knowledge, practice, skills, experience and confidence.
 Report training and development statistics and results to the Headteacher and management team and to the health and safety committee.
 Training needs are predicted and planning done.

-Support and manage the staff members under their supervision.
-Staff members have personal and professional support which may include health and safety, safeguarding questions, online bullying and stress.
+Support and manage the staff members Staff members have personal and

+under their supervision. professional support which may

+include health and safety,

+safeguarding questions, online

+bullying and stress.